Why do sheets pill?

-To shop for the finest Italian luxury bedding click on the below shop button.
+Shop for the finest Italian luxury bedding below.

 Pilling can occur with all bed linens.

 When luxury linens are taken care of properly, they will rarely experience any pilling.
 However, all bed sheets are prone to pilling, especially ones lower in quality.
 The below (enlarged) image shows a high quality (left image) and a low-quality (right image) cotton sheet.

 Cotton weaving has improved dramatically since the days of the spinning wheel, although the technique has pretty much remained unchanged.
 Loose cotton fibers are continuously twisted and spooled, creating a long thread or yarn.
 The spooled yarn is then woven in a loom to make a flat woven textile.

 There are many factors that affect a textile’s propensity to pill and here is a closer look at some of those causes.

 - As noted above, fraying can occur when fibers in the yarn are not twisted tightly enough.
 Over the course of time, these loose fibers can knot up and cause small balls or pills.